Women in business

 Family firms have a larger proportion of women on boards and women CEOs than nonfamily firms.

-Norway has a complex geography, going from large cities to small isolated places.
+Norway has a complex geography, going from large cities to small, isolated places.
 Norwegian municipalities are classified into 6 groups based on their centrality, with 1 being the most central (the Oslo region) and 6 being the most isolated.

 Family ownership is more important in less central areas.
 Moreover, while the typical size of nonfamily firms decreases abruptly from more to less central regions, the typical size of family firms is more stable.

 The proportion of women CEOs in family and nonfamily firms has been gradually increasing over the past decades.
 The proportion has been several percentage points higher in family firms throughout the period.
-By 2023, the end of our time period, almost one fifth of family firm CEOs were women, compared to around 15% for nonfamily firm CEOs.
+By 2023, the end of our time period, almost one-fifth of family firm CEOs were women, compared to around 15% for nonfamily firm CEOs.

 The difference between family and nonfamily firms is largest in smaller firms.
-(The graph below groups limited liability firms into 10 size deciles based on their revenues in 2023.)

 If we look at large firms, defined as firms with at least 100 million kroner in turnover and 100 employees, it appears that nonfamily firms have caught up with family firms in the proportion of family CEOs in recent years.